Device-Level Optimization Techniques for Solid-State Drives: A Survey: SSD Architecture and Key Components

 \subsubsection{\textbf{Basic Flash Operations}}

 In NAND flash memory, both read and program operations execute at the granularity of a page, while erase operations fundamentally occur at the block level.

-\textbf{(1) Read Operation.} During read operations, the target page's wordline (WL) is biased at a relatively low voltage $V_{\text{READ}}$, while other wordlines receive $V_{\text{PASS, R}}$.
-Bitlines (BL) are precharged to a lower voltage.
-If the addressed cell is in an erased state, the corresponding sense amplifier detects current flow through the bitline; conversely, no current is detected for programmed cells.

-\textbf{(2) Programming Operation.} Programming leverages the tunneling effect where electrons traverse the tunnel oxide under a strong electric field.
-The selected WL (connected to the control gate CG) receives $V_{\text{PGM}}$, while the unselected WLs are biased at $V_{\text{PASS, P}}$.
-The drain selector gate is driven to $V_{\text{DD}}$, and the source selector gate is grounded.
-This configuration creates an electric field that enables electron tunneling, trapping electrons in the floating gate (FG type) or charge-trapping layer (CT type), thus completing the programming of individual cells to a logical ``0'' state~\cite{gheibi2025survey}.

-\textbf{(3) Erase Operation.} Erase operations apply 0 V to all WLs connected to CG, while the substrate receives a high voltage $V_{\text{ERASE}}$.
-The resulting electric field triggers electron tunneling out of the FG type or CT type, erasing the entire block, and setting cells to a logical ``1'' state.
+During \textbf{read operations}, the target page's wordline is biased at a relatively low read reference voltage, while other wordlines receive pass-through voltage ($V_{\text{PASS}}$).
+The bitline associated with the string is precharged to a specific sensing voltage.
+If the target cell is in an erased state, the corresponding sense amplifier detects current flow through the bitline.
+In contrast, no current is detected for programmed cells. \textbf{Programming operation} leverages the tunneling effect where electrons traverse the tunnel oxide under a strong electric field.
+The selected worldine receives program voltage, while the unselected wordlines are biased at $V_{\text{PASS}}$.
+The drain selector gate is driven to Voltage Drain Drain, and the source selector gate is grounded.
+This configuration creates an electric field that enables electron tunneling, trapping electrons in the storage layer, thus completing the programming of individual cells to a logical ``0'' state~\cite{gheibi2025survey}. \textbf{Erase operations} apply 0 V to all wordlines, while the substrate receives a high erase voltage.
+The resulting electric field triggers electron tunneling out of the storage layer, and setting cells to a logical ``1'' state.